dedoussis/icloud-hide-my-email-browser-extension/README.md

 This extension is entirely written in TypeScript.
 The UI pages of the extension (e.g. Pop-Up and Options) are implemented as React apps and styled with TailwindCSS.

-### Dev Environment
+### Dev environment

-Development was carried out in an environment that matches the following Docker contract:
+Development was carried out in an environment that matches the following Docker image:

 ```Dockerfile
 FROM node:25.1.0-alpine3.22